apify/apify-docs/docs/storage/dataset.md

 Datasets usually contain results from web scraping, crawling or data processing jobs.
 The data can be visualized as a table where each object is a row and its attributes are the columns.
 Data from the dataset can be exported in JSON, CSV, XML, RSS, Excel or HTML formats.

+> Note:
-> Named datasets are retained indefinitely <br/>
+> Named datasets are retained indefinitely. <br/>
-> Unnamed datasets expire after 7 days unless otherwise specified
+> Unnamed datasets expire after 7 days unless otherwise specified.

 Dataset storage is immutable - data can only be added and cannot be changed.